friuns2/GPTOS/README.md

 https://github.com/friuns2/GPTOS/assets/16543239/f5d044bc-e97e-4a6a-aff8-abbff33ffddb

-GPTOS is a cutting-edge voice assistant app that utilizes state-of-the-art artificial general intelligence technology to provide users with a range of powerful features.
-With GPTOS, you can effortlessly summarize lengthy texts, saving you valuable time and effort.
-Additionally, the app offers a rewriting function, allowing you to rephrase or reword sentences and paragraphs with ease.
-GPTOS also comes equipped with a read-aloud feature, enabling you to listen to any text, articles, or documents using natural-sounding voices.
-Moreover, the app serves as an auto-responder for emails, intelligently generating responses to your messages, ensuring you never miss an important email again.
+**GPTOS** is a cutting-edge voice assistant app that utilizes state-of-the-art artificial general intelligence technology to provide users with a range of powerful features.
+With GPTOS, you can effortlessly:

+- Summarize lengthy texts, saving you valuable time and effort.
+- Rewrite sentences and paragraphs with ease.
+- Listen to any text, articles, or documents using natural-sounding voices with the read-aloud feature.
+- Automatically generate responses to emails, ensuring you never miss an important email again.

 GPTOS truly revolutionizes the way you interact with your device, offering a versatile and efficient voice assistant experience.